 How does this relate to translation?

-As a translator, I specialise in subjects that I know, subjects in which I have some technical experience.
-There are also useful qualities developed over the years.
+As a translator, I specialise in subjects that I know, in which I have some technical experience.

 The professional expertise helps.
 Managing priorities from work in companies and as an independent help me in everyday translation work.
 It has also given me valuable insights when taking on management subjects.